celery/celery/docs/getting-started/next-steps.rst

         raise value
     TypeError: unsupported operand type(s) for +: 'int' and 'str'

-If you don't wish for the errors to propagate then you can disable that by passing the ``propagate`` argument:
+If you don't wish for the errors to propagate, you can disable that by passing ``propagate``:

 .. code-block:: pycon

     >>> res.get(propagate=False)
     TypeError("unsupported operand type(s) for +: 'int' and 'str'")

-In this case it'll return the exception instance raised instead, and so to check whether the task succeeded or failed you'll have to use the corresponding methods on the result instance:
+In this case it'll return the exception instance raised instead -- so to check whether the task succeeded or failed, you'll have to use the corresponding methods on the result instance:

 .. code-block:: pycon